-Marcel Pop, PhD, MSc in Nursing
+Marcel Pop, PhD, MSc, BSc

-The Rutgers School of Nursing–Camden is pleased to announce Dr. Marcel Pop, Director of International Relations at Semmelweis University in Budapest, Hungary, will deliver the school's commencement address on Thursday, May 18 at the BB&T Pavilion in Camden, New Jersey.
+The Rutgers School of Nursing–Camden is pleased to announce Dr. Marcel Pop, director of International Relations at Semmelweis University in Budapest, Hungary, will deliver the school's commencement address on Thursday, May 18 at the BB&T Pavilion in Camden, New Jersey.

 “We are delighted to welcome our friend Dr. Marcel Pop as the school's commencement speaker,” said Rutgers School of Nursing–Camden Dean Joanne Robinson, PhD, RN, FAAN.
-“The Rutgers School of Nursing–Camden is proud to partner with Semmelweis University and by working together, our two institutions will expand opportunities for our students and faculty to advance nursing scholarship and research.”
+“The School of Nursing–Camden is proud to partner with Semmelweis University and by working together, our two institutions will expand opportunities for our students and faculty to advance nursing scholarship and research.”

 “Our partnership provides Rutgers–Camden nursing students with an extraordinary opportunity to understand the global nature of health care today,” says Dr. Marie O’Toole, senior associate dean of academic and faculty affairs and professor at the Rutgers School of Nursing–Camden.
 “Global health is an essential component of nursing education and because we live in a global society, our students must learn to work together to anticipate changes in the healthcare system and come up with the best solutions for care.”